 There are two factory set programming passwords which will access the Programming screens as indicated in the following examples.
 From either of the screens, access to specific system and device features or programming may be obtained.
 All user programming entries are stored in nonvolatile memory.
-The factory set passwords can be changed by the user as described in "Password Change" on page 72.
+The factory set passwords can be changed by the user as described in "Password Change" on page 76.
 If an invalid password is entered, the blinking cursor will return to the first password character position.
 To exit Programming or Read Status mode at any time, press the ESC (Escape) key repeatedly.
-Note that as soon as program data is entered, the data is automatically saved by the panel.
-If the Reset key is pressed or power is lost before exiting Programming mode, the data just entered will not be lost.
+Note that all programming data is automatically saved as it is entered into the control panel.
+If the Reset key is pressed or power is lost before exiting Programming mode, the data just entered will be retained.